maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apip_relnotes.md

 ## New features and enhancements

-In API Portal May 2021 update we are not introducing new functionalities.
-The focus in this updade was to work on fixes of defects.
+There are no new feature or enhancements in this update.
+This is a maintenance update consisting of defect fixes.

+For a complete list of fixed issues, see [Fixed issues](#fixed-issues) section.

 ## Limitations of this update